-The arbitrator's statement that "the County bears a heavy burden in convincing an arbitrator that a term and condition of employment enjoyed by thousands of other Sheriff's officers throughout the State should be denied to its Sheriff's officers"4/, did not shift the burden of proof to the County in awarding the salary guide.
+The arbitrator's statement that "[t]he County bears a heavy burden in convincing an arbitrator that a term and condition of employment enjoyed by thousands of other Correction Officers in all other correctional facilities throughout the State should be denied to 30 Correction Officers in Hunterdon County," did not shift the burden of proof to the County in awarding the salary guide.
 The arbitrator accurately recited that the burden of proof to establish a change rested with the party seeking the change at the outset of his analysis.
 In his justification for awarding the salary guide, the arbitrator found that the FOP met its burden through its presentation of evidence establishing that all other County units have salary guides and the lack of experienced officers employed by the County due to the high turnover rate.
-The arbitrator then acknowledged the difficult hurdle the County had to rebut the evidence presented by the FOP including a memorandum issued by former Sheriff William D. Doyle, who had attempted in 2004 to re-open the parties' contract, describing that officers were leaving the
+The arbitrator then acknowledged the difficult hurdle the County had to rebut the evidence presented establishing the turnover rate.
+Thus, the FOP provided substantial evidence in the record to support the award of a salary guide.

-^{3/} We note that the arbitrator also awarded an incremental salary guide to the County's Correction officers.
-That award has also been appealed to the Commission.
-Docket No. IA-2009-67.
+3/ We note that the arbitrator also awarded an incremental salary guide to the County's Sheriff's Officers.
+That award was also appealed and affirmed by the Commission.
+P.E.R.C.
+No. 2011- , NJPER (\P 2011)